bonfireprocessor/bonfire-core/README.md

 ```
 The status "ignored" on four tests is intentionally, because without privilege mode no exepction handling is possible.
 The test will fail with an invalid opcode assertion and will not write a signature.

-#### Compliance suite technical details
+### Compliance suite technical details

 The forked test suite contains the target `bonfire-core`.
-In the `device/rv32i` subdirectory the target specific `Makefile.include` and the adapted header files are contained.
+In the `device/rv32i` and `device/rv32Zicsr subdirectory the target specific `Makefile.include` and the adapted header files are contained.
 The Makefile will call tb_run.py with the elf, hex and sig parameters as outlined above.
 Please refer to the Makefile for supported parameters.

-### Generating bonfire-core
+## Generating bonfire-core
 ... todo

-#### Simulation the Core with GHDL
+## Simulation the Core with GHDL

 From bonfire root directory start: